-Pipe the discharge of the relief valve (full size) to a drain or in a manner to prevent injury in the event of pressure relief.
+Pipe the discharge of the relief valve (full size)

+to a drain or in a manner to prevent injury in the event of pressure relief.
 Install an air purger, an air vent, a diaphragm-type expansion tank, and a hydronic flow check in the system supply loop.
 Minimum fill pressure must be 12psig (82.7kPa).
 Install shutoff valves where required by code.

-Suggested piping diagrams are shown in Figures 4, 5, 6, 7 and 8.
+Suggested piping diagrams are shown in Figures 4, 5, and 6.
 These diagrams are meant only as a guide.
 Components required by local codes must be properly installed.
+The Rheos+ boiler's efficiency is higher with lower return water temperatures.
+Therefore, to get the most of low return temperature with multiple boilers, pipe as shown in Figure 4.